learn-co-curriculum/dsc-git-merge-lab/README.md

 Add and commit your changes to the cubes branch.

+`git add --all`
+`git commit -m "modifying squares.py"`

 ## Switch Back to the Master Branch

 Now that we've made development changes in our new branch, we may wish to integrate them back into our master branch such as updating our production code.
 To do this, we'll switch back to the master branch and then merge the changes we made to our development branch.

+`git checkout master`

 ## Merge the Changes from Cubes

 Finally, let's merge the changes from the cubes branch into our master branch.

+`git merge cubes`

 ## Do a Couple Sanity Checks